-Deteriorating regional and global economic conditions, United States sanctions on Iran oil exports and the effects of ongoing military and terrorist's actions may cause significant disruptions to commerce throughout the world.
+Deteriorating regional and global economic conditions, U.S. sanctions on Iran oil exports and conflict, unrest and economic instability in oil producing countries and regions may cause significant disruptions to commerce throughout the world.
 If those disruptions occur in areas of the world which are tied to the energy industry, such as the Middle East, it is most likely that our industry will be either affected first or affected to a greater extent than other industries.
 These conditions or disruptions may:

-- impair our ability to effectively market or acquire propane; or - impair our ability to raise equity or debt capital for acquisitions, capital expenditures or ongoing operations.
+- · impair our ability to effectively market or acquire propane; or - · impair our ability to raise equity or debt capital for acquisitions, capital expenditures or ongoing operations.

-The revenues received from our portable tank exchange are concentrated with a limited number of retailers under non-exclusive arrangements that may be terminated at will.
+The revenues we receive from our portable tank exchange operations are concentrated with a limited number of retailers under non-exclusive arrangements that may be terminated at will.

-The propane gallons sales that we generate from our delivery of propane by portable tank exchange are concentrated with a limited number of retailers.
-If one or more of these retailers were to materially reduce or terminate its business with us, the results from our delivery of propane from portable tank exchanges may decline.
-For fiscal 2018, four retailers represented approximately 60% of portable tank exchange net revenues.
-None of our significant retail accounts associated with portable tank exchanges are contractually bound to offer portable tank exchange service or products.
-Therefore, retailers can discontinue our delivery of propane to them by portable tank exchange service, or sales of our propane related products, at any time and accept a competitor's delivery of propane by portable tank exchange, or its related propane products or none at all.
+A majority of the propane gallons sales that we generate from our delivery of propane by portable tank exchange are concentrated with a limited number of retailers.
+If one or more of these retailers were to materially reduce, terminate, or require price reductions or other adverse modifications or concessions in our selling terms, our results from our delivery of propane from portable tank exchanges may decline.
+For fiscal 2019, four retailers represented approximately 55% of our portable tank exchange net revenues.
+None of our significant retail accounts associated with portable tank exchanges are contractually bound to offer portable tank exchange service or products or to use us for delivery of propane by portable exchange.
+Additionally, we compete with a number of large national and regional firms that may be capable of providing services and products at a similar scale for our significant retail accounts.

+Consequently, any of those retailers could choose at any time to reduce materially or terminate its business with us, use one or more of our competitors for delivery of propane by portable tank exchange or related propane products or cease to provide portable tank exchanges services or products at all.
 Continued relations with a retailer depend upon various factors, including price, customer service, consumer demand and competition.
 In addition, most of our significant retailers have multiple vendor policies and may seek to accept a competitor's delivery of propane by portable tank exchange, or accept products competitive with our propane related products, at new or existing locations of these significant retailers.
-If any significant retailer materially reduces, terminates or requires price reductions or other adverse modifications in our selling terms, our results from our delivery of propane from portable tank exchanges may decline.